Bien Nacido Vineyards

-The Miller family also decided on a marketing strategy for the label that was different from their other wineries.
-Bien Nacido Vineyards became an on-premise brand, and was only made available to highest caliber restaurants.
+The Miller family originally decided on a marketing strategy for the label that was different from their other wineries.
+Bien Nacido Vineyards became an on-premise brand and was only made available to highest caliber restaurants.
 These restaurants were delighted with the prospects and immediately lavished high praise on the wines.

 In this day of commercialized wines and wineries, such intent is definitely a breath of fresh air.
-Since Bien Nacido Vineyards has no wine club, no specific broad base marketing and only a small cadre of top notch restaurants as customers, this month’s Platinum Series selection is a boon to our Wine Club members.
-This is the first time Bien Nacido Vineyards has been offered for sale outside of restaurants.
+Since Bien Nacido Vineyards only pours their wines at their tasting room in Los Olivos, CA, a small cadre of top-notch restaurants, and their own wine club, this month’s selection is a boon to our Platinum Wine Club members.
+This is a rare opportunity to taste the wines of this spectacular terroir.

 It is a tribute to the Miller family that they have chosen this expression as a means of offering their finest wines to more consumers.
-We welcome this exceptional Pinot Noir to our regal family of fine wines.
+We welcome this exceptional 2016 Estate Syrah to our family of fine wines.
+Cheers!

 We hope that you are enjoying the arrival of the New Year as much as we are here in Santa Barbara.
-The 2015 vintage marked our 42nd harvest at Bien Nacido Vineyards and though Mother Nature didn't give us much of a yield, the small amount we did get was choice.
-As those wines sleep in the barrel this spring, the 2011 Bien Nacido Estate Syrah is wide awake and ready to be enjoyed.
+The 2019 vintage marked our 46th harvest at Bien Nacido Vineyards and we can assuredly say that the drought which plagued California for so long is mostly over.
+As those wines sleep in the barrel this spring, the 2016 Bien Nacido Estate Syrah is wide awake and ready to be enjoyed.

 This attention to detail carries through to the wine growing.
 Details include farming these vines using only certified organic materials, very little irrigation, and meticulous canopy management.
 With this great foundation in the vineyard, we take a very hands-off approach in the cellar to allow the terroir of our site to do all of the talking.
-The 2011 Syrah fermented beautifully and aged for 22 months in French oak barrels, 30% of which were new, and was bottled unfixed, and unfiltered.
+The 2016 Syrah fermented beautifully and aged for 18 months in French oak barrels, 10% of which were new, and was bottled unfined, and unfiltered.

-The 2011 vintage gave us an elegant Syrah with spicy dark fruit, white pepper, and mocha aromatics.
+The 2016 vintage gave us an impactful Syrah with a load of spicy olive, white pepper, and mocha aromatics.
 A wine that brings out the carnivore in me at the dinner table.
-The exotic aromatics and energetic palate pairs beautifully with everything from roast chicken to rack of lamb.
+The exotic aromatics and dense palate pairs beautifully with everything from herb-roasted chicken to rack of lamb with roasted beets.
 This wine has the complexity to age for several more years but is showing beautifully now.
 The excitement in the glass will be a great pleasure to share over a nice spring meal with friends.